containers/toolbox/doc/toolbox-init-container.1.md

 ## DESCRIPTION

 Initializes a newly created container that's running.
-It is primarily meant to be used as the entry point for all toolbox containers, and must be run inside the container that's to be initialized.
+It is primarily meant to be used as the entry point for all Toolbx containers, and must be run inside the container that's to be initialized.
 It is not expected to be directly invoked by humans, and cannot be used on the host.

-A key feature of toolbox containers is their entry point, the `toolbox init-container` command.
+A key feature of Toolbx containers is their entry point, the `toolbox init-container` command.

 OCI containers are inherently immutable.
 Configuration options passed through `podman create` are baked into the definition of the OCI container, and can't be changed later.
-This means that changes and improvements made in newer versions of Toolbox can't be applied to pre-existing toolbox containers created by older versions of Toolbox.
+This means that changes and improvements made in newer versions of Toolbx can't be applied to pre-existing Toolbx containers created by older versions of Toolbx.
 This is avoided by using the entry point to configure the container at runtime.

-The entry point of a toolbox container customizes the container to fit the current user by ensuring that it has a user that matches the one on the host, and grants it `sudo` and `root` access.
+The entry point of a Toolbx container customizes the container to fit the current user by ensuring that it has a user that matches the one on the host, and grants it `sudo` and `root` access.